EdmundBenedict/lordcephei.github.io/pages/cl_general.md

              3 jb dpos(3,jb)
     + :disp=fnam
       read a second (displaced) set of positions from a positions file `fnam'.
-Its format is the same as files read with switch --rpos.
+Its format is the same as files read with switch \-\-rpos.
       In this mode, a neighbor table for both original and displaced positions is written (See tab=2 above).
     + :fn=fnam write neighbor table to file fnam